-A peptide is a biologically occurring chemical compound that consists of two or more amino acids connected via peptide bonds.
-A peptide bond is a covalent bond formed between two amino acids when a carboxyl group or C-terminus of one amino acid reacts with the amino group or N-terminus of another amino acid in a condensation molecule of water is released during this reaction.
+A chemical compound that consists of two or more amino acids connected via peptide bonds is a Peptide.
+A peptide bond is a covalent bond.
+It is formed when two amino acids carboxyl group or C-terminus reacts with the amino group or N-terminus and thus a condensation molecule of water is released during this reaction.
 The resulting bond is the CO-NH bond which forms a peptide or amide molecule.
 In the same way, peptide bonds are amide bonds.

 The word peptide comes from the Greek word meaning “to digest.”
 They are an important part of nature and biochemistry, and thousands of peptides occur naturally inside the human body and in animals.
-In addition to this, new peptides are being discovered and synthesized regularly in the laboratory as well.
-Indeed, this discovery and innovation in the study of peptides exhibit great promise for the future in the fields of pharmaceutical and health development.
+With techonological advancments, new peptides are being discovered and synthesized regularly in a laboratory setting as well.

 Peptides are formed both via natural processes within the body and via synthetic processes inside the laboratory.
 Some peptides are manufactured organically by our body, like ribosomal and nonribosomal peptides.
 Inside a laboratory, modern peptide synthesis processes can make a virtually boundless number of peptides using peptide synthesis techniques like solid-phase peptide synthesis or liquid phase peptide synthesis.
 Solid-phase peptide synthesis is the standard peptide synthesis process used today, while liquid phase peptide synthesis has some advantages.

 Milk proteins form peptides in organisms.
 They can be produced by an enzymatic breakdown by digestive enzymes or by the proteinases formed by lactobacilli during the fermentation of milk.
-In addition to this, peptones are peptides that are derived from animal milk or meat that have been digested by proteolytic digestion.
-Peptones are often used in the laboratory as nutrients for growing fungi and bacteria.
+In addition to this, peptones are peptides that come from animal milk or meat that has been digested through proteolytic digestion.
+Peptones are used in the laboratory as nutrients for growing fungi and bacteria.

-Moreover, peptide fragments are most commonly found as the products of enzymatic degradation, which is performed in the laboratory on a controlled sample.
-However, peptide fragments can also occur naturally as a result of degradation by natural effects.
+Moreover, peptide fragments are most commonly found as the products of enzymatic degradation, which is in a labortayory with a control sample.
+However, peptide fragments can also occur naturally due to degradation by natural effects.